mukulpalmia07/Wasserstoff-AI-ML-Task/README.md

 ### Overview

 - This project involves multi-step image processing and object recognition, including image segmentation, object extraction, identification, and summarization.
 The final goal is to map and present the data using a Streamlit UI.
-The project leverages various machine learning models and tools to analyze and interpret images effectively.
+The project leverages various deep learning models and tools to analyze and interpret images effectively.

 #### Project Structure